TrustPoint-Project/trustpoint/docs/source/test_plan/environmental_needs.rst

     - A clear separation between testing and production data to ensure no overlap or accidental data modification.

 #.
 Secure Networking Configuration:
-    - A secure network environment for testing interactions between TrustPoint components, including domain validation and security protocol testing.
+    - A secure network environment for testing interactions between Trustpoint components, including domain validation and security protocol testing.

 #.
 Access to Backup/Recovery Processes:
     - Access to nightly backup and recovery tools for safeguarding test environment data.